-UCSF employed an integrated project delivery approach consisting of state-of–the-art Lean construction methods like design-build delivery with 3D building information modeling, target value design, big room meetings, and last planner pull-planning.
+UCSF employed an integrated project delivery approach consisting of Lean construction methods like target value design, big room meetings, and last planner pull-planning.
 As part of the integrated team, Southland provided HVAC, plumbing, and process piping for the facility.

-The project was delivered 10 weeks ahead of schedule, under budget, and ultimately achieved LEED Gold certification.
-Today, UCSF routinely presents the project as one of its biggest success stories.
+This collaborative project was delivered 10 weeks ahead of schedule, under budget, and achieved LEED Gold certification.

 Architect: SmithGroup JJR with Jim Jennings Architecture

 Award-Winning ResultsBest Higher Education/Research Project 2012 – ENR California